epfl-ada/ada-2024-project-adaptables/README.md

 This project was run using Python 3.10.12.
 We cannot provide certainty that other versions will work (though anything newer should be fine).
 Some of our code elegantly uses Python's [pattern matching](https://peps.python.org/pep-0636/), which was introduced in 3.10.
 Earlier Python versions will therefore not work out of the box (but can be adapted by making very small changes).

-**Important note!** TODO host sur drive et `wget`
+**Important note!**

 One of the additional datasets we are using is too large to be hosted on Git, and we cannot use Git LFS as the repossitory is tied to one owner - the organization.
-As such, please download it manually from [here](https://www.kaggle.com/datasets/andrezaza/clapper-massive-rotten-tomatoes-movies-and-reviews), and place the `rotten_tomatoes_movie_reviews.csv` under `data/raw/`
+As such, please download it manually from [here](https://www.kaggle.com/datasets/andrezaza/clapper-massive-rotten-tomatoes-movies-and-reviews), and place the `rotten_tomatoes_movie_reviews.csv` under `data/raw/`.

+Furthermore, the aforementionned file and some of the files needed to recreate our graphs (`data/processed/`) are too big for GitHub.
+We therefore saved them in a zip which you can download from [here](https://go.epfl.ch/adaptables_extra_files).
+Simply extract it (`unzip extra_files.zip`) inside the root directory, and all the files will place themselves.

 ```bash
 # clone project